Shake Shook Shaken: Release and promotion

-Shake Shook Shaken was released in France on 29 September 2014 by Get Down!, distributed and licensed by Cinq 7 and Wagram Music, and published by the duo's Siamese Squids label.
+Shake Shook Shaken was released in France on 29 September 2014 by Get Down!, distributed and licensed by Cinq7 and Wagram Music, and published by the duo's Siamese Squids label.
 "Keep Your Lips Sealed", the first single from the album, was released in October 2014.
 Later that month, the group released a music video for the second single, "Despair, Hangover & Ecstasy", alongside an announcement that Shake Shook Shaken would be released in the United States on 26 January 2015.
 The third single, "Lick My Wounds", was released in November 2014, followed by the fourth and final single "Sparks" in December 2014.
 On 6 February 2015, Entertainment Weekly published a "full album stream" for U.S. listeners.
 The album was officially released in the U.S. on 10 February by Six Degrees Records and Siamese Squids.

 In July 2014, the Dø posted a teaser trailer for an accompanying short film titled Miracles, which was then set to be released in early September 2014 ahead of the album.
 The full 12-minute short film, a collaboration with director Reynald Gresset and production company Iconoclast, was eventually published by Pitchfork in October 2015.
 The film's story, written by Gresset, follows the relationship of two children over several years and features seven songs from the album.

 On 20 December 2017, the duo released Live at l'Olympia, Paris, a live album recorded at their 2017 performance at L'Olympia.
 The album includes all but two tracks from Shake Shook Shaken, along with "Aha" and "The Bridge is Broken" from their 2008 album A Mouthful and a cover of Cole Porter's "I Love Paris" featuring Jeanne Added.